Skip to main content

 FINRA

-This organization provides guidelines and sets requirements for US broker-dealers.
-Key Financial Industry Regulatory Authority (FINRA) requirements include having written data protection policies for preventing the compromise of consumer data.
-FINRA also outlines rules for detecting and mitigating cyber threats.
+The Financial Industry Regulatory Authority (FINRA) is an organization that provides guidelines and sets requirements for US broker-dealers.
+Key FINRA requirements include maintaining written data protection policies to prevent the compromise of consumer data.
+FINRA also sets rules for detecting and mitigating cyber threats.

 PSD 2

 The Payment Services Directive (PSD 2) regulates electronic payments within the European Union.
-This EU directive outlines requirements for the way electronic payments are initiated and processed and sets strict rules for the protection of customers’ private data.
+This EU directive contains requirements for the way electronic payments are initiated and processed and sets strict rules for the protection of consumers’ private data.

 BSA